philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 I now think this is a wrong fit for pure datalog.
 I suspect this is a partial "magic setting" of some more natural mechanism.

 In a forward reasoning system, it is usually the case that free variables are implicitly universally quantified.
 You may freely substitute the free variable in any proven theorem with any term and receive another theorem.
+I have seen things in Isabelle and HOLs that have more of this flavor

 Long story short, to support universal quantification considering datalog as a theorem prover, I think you need a notion of first class union find.

 This is what an inference rule replacing a free variable with a de bruijn bound forall variable would look like.
-This is a way to build more logical connectives into datalog in the style of my previous blog post, where I discussed implication. `forall` is a kind of reification of the notion of metavariable like how implication `hyp => foo)` was a reification of the notion of context `hyp |- foo`.
+This is a way to build more logical connectives into datalog in the style of my [previous blog post](https://www.philipzucker.com/contextual-datalog/), where I discussed the analogous construction for implication. `forall` is a kind of reification of the notion of metavariable like how implication `hyp => foo)` was a reification of the notion of context `hyp |- foo`.

 ```
 /*